mnit-rtmc/iris/docs/vehicle_detection.md

 current one.
 It is a positive integer between 1 and 3600000 ms (1 hour).
 An invalid or missing value is represented by a `?` (U+003F).

 **Time** is when the vehicle left the detection area.
-It is included only when the headway is invalid or missing, otherwise it is left empty.
+It is included when the headway is invalid or missing, otherwise it may be left empty.
+The first event after the beginning of each hour should include a time field.
+Changes due to daylight saving time are not recorded.

 **Speed** is the measured vehicle speed.
 It is a positive integer value from 5 to 120 mph.
 An invalid or missing value is left empty.